This is not your stock-standard “about” page, because I am not your stock-standard author, poet, coach or tarot reader.

 I have been a professional tarot reader since 2016 with a focus on narrative shifting – helping people to see the impact of the old stories shaping their lives and supporting them to write new ones.
 My practice is very much shaped by my experience of life coaching (I am the tarot reader who sets homework!) and my work as an editor and author.
 Part of this work has been the production of a monthly tarot journal, to help people help themselves.
 The ReAuthored life (previously The Lyrical Songbook) is in its 5th year in 2022 and is available via Patreon.

 Ultimately working as a tarot reader led me to train as a life coach.
 Here, I think I might finally bring my multi-passionate nature into a sharper focus and with more power than I dared ever imagine was possible.
-If nothing else it lead me here, to embracing the multi-faceted nature I’ve finally been able to articulate here (and in building a single website to embrace all of me!)
+If nothing else it led me to embrace the multi-faceted nature I’ve always struggled to articulate and live fully.